Did Ernest Hemingway ever advise, write drunk, edit sober? Probably not, but it has become one of the most popular fixed expressions for new writers.

 But you should forget all about the literal meaning and the image of a writer guzzling on a flask of whiskey or a bottle of red wine while tapping out a new epic piece of fiction.

-It has nothing to do with the consumption of alcohol improving your ability to write creatively.
-It is about finding a mindset where you can let your creative juices run freely.
+It has nothing to do with the consumption of alcohol or improving your ability to write creatively.
+The expression is about finding a mindset where you can let your creative juices run freely.

-It means that you are unencumbered and uninhibited and your mind can run free and produce the words you need for your first draft.
+Perhaps that you are unencumbered and uninhibited, and your mind can run free and produce the words you need for your first draft.